gemoc/MODELS2017Tutorial/README.md

 ![](figs/concurrency_Coincides.jpeg)
 - relation Excludes: e1 excludes with e2 means that none of the occurrences of e1 arrives synchronously with one of e2
 ![](figs/concurrency_Excludes.png)
 - expression DelayedFor: res = e1 DelayedFor N on e2 means that for each occurrences of e1 between two occurrences of e2, there is an occurrence of res after N occurrences of e2.
 A special case is res = e1 delayedFor N on e1.
-In this case the N first occurrences of e1 are removed in res.\n
+In this case the N first occurrences of e1 are removed in res.
 ![](figs/concurrency_DelayedFor.png)